 Regardless of the roles they play, most of your employees spend more time working in your business than doing anything else.
 An atmosphere where there are a few valued players at the top and everyone else is considered interchangeable is not one where motivated people will want to work for long.
 Investing some time in creating (and using) meaningful titles for your employees costs nothing—but may earn a lot in improved morale and stability.
 A happier workplace with a more positive atmosphere means lower costs — and lower stress for managers and physicians, too.

-About the Author: Laurie Morgan
+About the Author: Morgan

 Learn more about my background at: linkedin.com/in/lauriemorgan